IronCoreLabs/ironoxide-swig-bindings/android/README.md

 ### Prerequisites

+> There's a `shell.nix` that can be used via `nix-shell` that'll bootstrap an environment where you can test with a plugged in local Android device.

 - Install [Rust toolchain](https://www.rust-lang.org/tools/install).
 - Install Android SDK 36.
 You can get the command line SDK [here](https://developer.android.com/studio) (scroll down to "Command line tools only").
   - Note: **The extracted `tools` folder must follow a specific folder hierarchy.
 We recommend `AndroidCLI/cmdline-tools/tools`**.